top of page

 HARRY AND THE HENDERSONS

 Bigfoot has had a demonstrable impact as a popular culture phenomenon.
 It has "become entrenched in American popular culture and it is as viable an icon as Michael Jordan" with more than forty-five years having passed since reported sightings in California, and neither an animal nor "a satisfying explanation as to why folks see giant hairy men that don't exist".
 When asked for her opinion of Bigfoot in a September 27, 2002, interview on National Public Radio's "Science Friday", Jane Goodall said "I'm sure they exist", and later said, chuckling, "Well, I'm a romantic, so I always wanted them to exist", and finally, "You know, why isn't there a body?
 I can't answer that, and maybe they don't exist, but I want them to."
-In 2012, when asked again by the Huffington Post , Goodall said "I'm fascinated and would actually love them to exist", adding, "Of course, it's strange that there has never been a single authentic hide or hair of the Bigfoot, but I've read all the accounts."
+In 2012, when asked again by the Huffington Post.
+Goodall said, "I'm fascinated and would actually love them to exist", adding, "Of course, it's strange that there has never been a single authentic hide or hair of the Bigfoot, but I've read all the accounts."

 Harry and the Hendersons is a 1987 American fantasy comedy film directed and produced by William Dear, and starring John Lithgow, Melinda Dillon, Don Ameche, David Suchet, Margaret Langrick, Joshua Rudoy, Lainie Kazan, and Kevin Peter Hall.
-Steven Spielberg served as an executive producer of this film while Rick Baker provided the makeup and the creature designs for Harry.
-It is the story of a family's encounter with the cryptozoological
+Steven Spielberg served as an executive producer of this film, while Rick Baker provided the makeup and the creature designs for Harry.
+It is the story of a family's encounter with the cryptozoological creature Bigfoot.
+The film won an Academy Award for Best Makeup and inspired a follow-up TV series of the same name.

 IMDb 5.9/10 Rotten Tomatoes 44%